rkulla/vimogen/README.md

 Press 1 to cancel.
 2 to remove all your plugins at once.

-*    If you choose UPDATE, then it will run a _git pull_ on all of your bundles.
+*    Choosing __UPDATE__ runs a `git pull` on all of your bundles.
-This is great because you can stay up-to-date with all the new features the plugin authors create just by re-running this command often.

-TIP: If you ever want to temporarily disable a plugin, just use vimogen to UNINSTALL it, then whenever you want it back just run vimogen's INSTALL command, which will restore it as long as you don't delete it from .vimogen_repos.
+TIP: If you ever want to temporarily disable a plugin, just use vimogen to UNINSTALL it, then whenever you want it back just run vimogen's INSTALL again.

 TIP: Keep a reference to the vimogen repository in .vimogen_repos and it will show you if a new version was updated whenever you run the update command.
 Then all you have to do is copy the updated vimogen.sh file to your PATH to have the latest version.
-Do the same for vim-pathogen's repo.
+Do the same for vim-pathogen.

 FAQ
 ===